postmarketOS: Experimental Sustainable Operating System

 Just like typical Desktop Linux distributions, postmarketOS is not limited to one user interface.
 We have Hildon, LuneOS UI, MATE, Plasma Mobile, Weston and XFCE4 packaged already.
 LuneOS UI is currently disabled, because we need to re-integrate it with the latest QT upgrade in Alpine (#1459, help wanted).
 However, two new user interfaces have been contributed.

-We have found two ways to use i3 on a mobile device. @MartijnBraam did the obvious one with a keyboard in #1225, which works well with the Nokia N900 (photo on the right, more).
 Since i3 is about as resource lightweight as it gets, it is a pretty good match for that classic machine and a few people are using it!
 The other is extending i3 with touch controls. @michitux started packaging i3touchmenu in #1343 as you can see in the photo and video of his Samsung Galaxy Note 8.0 (that pull request is not merged in pmbootstrap's

 master branch yet as of writing).